-- S2ParticleSize (external) This is the gravitational softening radius, in cell widths, in terms of the S2 particle described by Hockney and Eastwood in their book Computer Simulation Using Particles.
-A reasonable value is 3.0.
-[Ignored in current version].
-Default: 3.0 - GravityResolution (external) This was a mis-guided attempt to provide the capability to increase the resolution of the gravitational mesh.
-In theory it still works, but has not been recently tested.
-Besides, it's just not a good idea.
-The value (a float) indicates the ratio of the gravitational cell width to the baryon cell width.
-[Ignored in current version].
-Default: 1 - PotentialIterations (external) Number of iterations to solve the potential on the subgrids.
+- TopGridGravityBoundary (external) A single integer which specified the type of gravitational boundary conditions for the top grid.
+Possible values are 0 for periodic and 1 for isolated (for all dimensions).
+The isolated boundary conditions have not been tested recently, so caveat emptor.
+Default: 0 - SelfGravity (external) This flag (1 on, 0 off) indicates if the baryons and particles undergo self-gravity. - SelfGravityGasOff (external) This parameter is used in conjunction with SelfGravity so that only particles contribute to potential, not gas.
+Default = False (i.e. gas does contribute) - GravitationalConstant (external) This is the gravitational constant to be used in code units.
+For cgs units it should be 4piG.
+For cosmology, this value must be 1 for the standard units to hold.
+A more detailed description can be found at Enzo Internal Unit System.
+Default: 4pi. - PotentialIterations (external) Number of iterations to solve the potential on the subgrids.
 Values less than 4 sometimes will result in slight overdensities on grid boundaries.
 Default: 4. - MaximumGravityRefinementLevel (external) This is the lowest (most refined) depth that a gravitational acceleration field is computed.
-More refined levels interpolate from this level, provided a mechanism for instituting a minimum gravitational smoothing length.
-Default: MaximumRefinementLevel (unless HydroMethod is ZEUS and radiative cooling is on, in which case it is MaximumRefinementLevel - 3). - MaximumParticleRefinementLevel (external) This is the level at which the dark matter particle contribution to the gravity is smoothed.
+More refined levels interpolate from this level, providing a mechanism for instituting a minimum gravitational smoothing length.
+Default: MaximumRefinementLevel - MaximumParticleRefinementLevel (external) This is the level at which the dark matter particle contribution to the gravity is smoothed.
 This works in an inefficient way (it actually smoothes the particle density onto the grid), and so is only intended for highly refined regions which are nearly completely baryon dominated.
 It is used to remove the discreteness effects of the few remaining dark matter particles.
 Not used if set to a value less than 0.
 Default: -1 - ParticleSubgridDepositMode (external) This parameter controls how particles stored in subgrid are deposited into the current grid.
-Options are: - 0 (CIC_DEPOSIT) This is a second-order, cloud-in-cell deposition method in which the cloud size is equal to the cell size in the target grid (particles are in source grid, deposited into target grid).
-This method preserves the correct center-of-mass for a single particle but smears out boundaries and can result in small artifacts for smooth particle distributions (e.g. nested cosmological simulations with low perturbations). - 1 (CIC_DEPOSIT_SMALL) This is also a CIC method, but the cloud size is taken to be the cell size in the source grid, so for subgrids, the cloud is smaller than the grid size.
-This is an attempt to compromise between the other two methods. - 2 (NGP_DEPOSIT) This uses a first order, nearest-grid-point method to deposit particle mass.
+Options are: - 0.
+(CIC_DEPOSIT) This is a second-order, cloud-in-cell deposition method in which the cloud size is equal to the cell size in the target grid (particles are in source grid, deposited into target grid).
+This method preserves the correct center-of-mass for a single particle but smears out boundaries and can result in small artifacts for smooth particle distributions (e.g. nested cosmological simulations with low perturbations). - 1.
+(CIC_DEPOSIT_SMALL) This is also a CIC method, but the cloud size is taken to be the cell size in the source grid, so for subgrids, the cloud is smaller than the grid size.
+This is an attempt to compromise between the other two methods. - 2.
+(NGP_DEPOSIT) This uses a first order, nearest-grid-point method to deposit particle mass.
 It does not preserve center- of mass position and so for single particle results in noisy accelerations.
 However, it does correctly treat nested cosmology simulations with low initial perturbations.